SebKrantz/blog/content/about.md

 ### About This Site

-This blog is built using [Hugo](https://gohugo.io/) using the [Hugo Blog Awesome](https://github.com/hugo-sid/hugo-blog-awesome) theme – with some customizations applied.
+This blog is built with [Hugo](https://gohugo.io/) using the [Hugo Blog Awesome](https://github.com/hugo-sid/hugo-blog-awesome) theme with some [simplifying modifications](https://github.com/SebKrantz/blog).